cdktf/cdktf-provider-googlebeta/docs/googleNetworkSecurityInterceptEndpointGroup.java.md

 - *Type:* java.lang.String

-ID of the Intercept Endpoint Group.
+The ID to use for the endpoint group, which will become the final component of the endpoint group's resource name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.24.0/docs/resources/google_network_security_intercept_endpoint_group#intercept_endpoint_group_id GoogleNetworkSecurityInterceptEndpointGroup#intercept_endpoint_group_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.25.0/docs/resources/google_network_security_intercept_endpoint_group#intercept_endpoint_group_id GoogleNetworkSecurityInterceptEndpointGroup#intercept_endpoint_group_id}

 ---